UK and Eu flags

 Vision

 The Biannual “The future of European Law and Policy” conference organised by the Institute of European Law and Birmingham Law School since 2008, is the only open conference on EU law in the UK to which all interested academics, research students, and others may submit a paper proposal, rather than only on invitation.
-As such, the conference aims are:
+As such, this conference shall cover:

 • Educating one another about the national and supranational dimensions of EU law and policy, the latest research, and recent updates on law, policy, and education.